magoo/risk-measurement/content/en/docs/examples/mitigation.md

 - (_If Exploited_) Incident response has a `60%` chance of requiring disclosure.
 - An investigation has an `80%` chance of finding `build001` compromised.

-Any possible mitigation has to have a positive effect on these measurments... but by how much?
+Any possible mitigation has to have a positive effect on these measurements... but by how much?

 ## The target
 Our role as the trusted and informed product security expert is to set some goalposts on what our mitigation should get us to.
 Let's do that now.